Mayhul-Jindal/bookmark-script/README.md

 - Plus I haven't seen any implementation where I can view articles of my favourite developers on github so yea :)

-- One of the main reason to start this project is to learn devops side of things.
-So basically I want to make my server a `scallable microservice` with `authentication` for the new users using my extension, with their `data stored in a database` all written in `golang`(basically over-engineering it, leave me alone :)

-> This project is in a very initial state which only consist of a very simple firefox extesion(frontend), an api written in javascript(backend), and a CI/CD pipeline to update my README.md.
+> This project is in a very initial state which only consist of a very simple firefox extesion(frontend), an api written in javascript(backend), and a CI/CD pipeline to update my README.md which i have commented out for now.

 ## FireFox Extension